Mojang/minecraft-debugger/README.md

 You should see your breakpoints get triggered as the code executes.
 You can add watches or view locals to see more information about the state of JavaScript in your project.

+## Using sourcemap files in conjunction with the Minecraft debugger

+In many cases, you may use a language with more features that "compiles to" JavaScript.
+One popular example is TypeScript, which adds many helpful developer features on top of JavaScript.
+Using a language like TypeScript typically require build tools or a build process that compiles your TypeScript into the JavaScript that Minecraft can run.
+You can find out more about using TypeScript and setting up a build process through [this tutorial article](https://docs.microsoft.com/minecraft/creator/documents/scriptinggettingstarted).

+To make the debugger function appropriately in conjunction with languages like TypeScript, you will need to let the debugger know where to find (a) your original TypeScript files, (b) your JavaScript files that are built from TypeScript, and (c) source map (typically .map) files that provide information for the debugger on how to connect between (a) and (b).

+So, when you use the debugger in combination with a compiled language like TypeScript, you will need to adjust the configuration of `launch.json` in your `.vscode` folder to provide that additional information.
+Specifically, you will need two additional paths, in addition to configuring `localRoot`:

+ * `localRoot` should point at the folder location of your core TypeScript (or other higher-level) language files
+ * A `generatedSourceRoot` attribute should be added which points at the folder location of your generated JavaScript files.
+This may be something like a build folder within your project.
+ * An additional `sourceMapRoot` attribute is needed to specify to the debugger where it can find your generated source map files.
+In some cases, source map files may be generated alongside your JavaScript source, so your `sourceMapRoot` may be the same as `generatedSourceRoot`.

+Note that there may be additional configuration required in your build tools - for example, `gulp` or the TypeScript compiler `tsc` - to ensure that it generates source maps properly.
+If you are having problems getting the debugger to recognize breakpoints in your files, ensure that your built JavaScript files have a working reference to their corresponding source map file (typically listed at the bottom of a JS file in a JavaScript comment).
+Also, ensure that your source map file has a working reference to its corresponding source file (e.g., a TS file).

 ## Feedback
 Send us your feedback by [filing an issue](https://github.com/mojang/minecraft-debugger/issues/new) against this extension's [GitHub repo](https://github.com/mojang/minecraft-debugger).